airbnb/chronon/docs/source/authoring_features/ChainingFeatures.md

 If you have similar features which would require multiple joins or groupbys, chaining features might be a good fit for your use case.

 ## How do I use it?
-We introduced a new source type **JoinSource**.
-You can now pass in a parent join as Source in GroupBys.
+You can pass in a parent join  **JoinSource** as Source in GroupBys.
+For example,

 ```python
 # Chaining Feature API example